All images courtesy of Marcos Felix

 Introducing Ladra Karasu, a funked-up Post Punk music project by Marcos KB Félix.

 The name, “Ladra Karasu,” is the aggregation of the words “Ladra” and “Karasu” from the Portuguese, and Japanese languages respectively.
 “Ladra,” meaning bark; “Karasu” meaning crow.
-Simply put, the name is meant to elicit imagery of the upper classes exploiting lower classes’ people’s thinking, and acting.
+Simply put, the name is meant to elicit imagery of the upper classes exploiting the lower classes’ people’s thinking, and acting.

 From here, one can know for sure that social critique through music is fervent.